s-paez/s-paez.github.io/content/en/blog/first/index.md

 ---
-title: Primer post
+title: Firs post
-summary: La razón de este blog es compartir algunas experiencias, historias e ideas personales y académicas.
+summary: The reason for this blog is to share some personal and academic experiences, stories and ideas.
 date: 2025-08-29
 authors:
   - admin